rogerlew/human-technological-systems/readme.md

 -   Model, simulate, and iterate to optimize designs
 -   Develop, deploy, and validate virtual technologies

 Topics include introduction to human factors, human technological systems, usability evaluation, HCI in virtual reality, human error, human performance, mixed-initiative systems (intelligent and autonomous teaming), design and prototyping.

 **Recommended Preparation:** Graduate student status (5xx) *or* undergraduate who has taken a VTD 300-Level production course and one VTD 400-Level history and theory course, or with instructor approval.

 This is an 16-week onine course to introduce Virtual Technology and Design students to human factors, human computer interaction design and evaluation, emphasizing mixed-initiative systems and virtual reality.
 The first 8-weeks are to develop the theory and during the last 8-weeks students lead and conduct individual projects related to the course content.

+## About This Course

+- This is a seminar course.
+Active participation is required.
+The idea is to not only familiarize students with the topics but to get students to relate to the topics.

+- The first 4 weeks provide background regarding Human Factors/ Cognitive Psychology/ Sensation and Perception/ Usability & User Experience.
+The content and discussion is oriented towards designers, engineers, and technologists.

+- After that we explore contemporary technology topics that the students find relevent and the instructor deems interesting.
+This could include: self-driving cars, human enhancement/post humanism, AI art, etc. The intent to get to an academic level of discussion supported by papers and other in-depth materials.
+We generally paln a few weeks ahead and bounce around from topic to topic.

+- The last 8 weeks is oriented towards a "MiniProject" where students develop a human technological system

+### Assignments/Projects

+#### 1. Product Evaluation

+Review a product/application.
+Describe the good/bad using human factors concepts.
+Describe how the design could be improved

+#### 2. AI Assisted Workflow Exploration

+Use an AI technology (e.g. ChatGPT) to make something.
+Present what you made and how you made it.
+Describe the strengths and weakness of the AI-teaming.

+#### 3. Miniproject - Conceptual Design of a Human Technological System (HTS)

+Conceive of a novel human technological system or a revision to a human technological system.
+Identify the use cases and addressable market.
+Create a virtual or physical design and specification.
+Develop and evaluate user stories for the technologial system.
+Create a "pinch" deck for the HTS and present to class.

+Previous concepts explored:

+- Sleeping pods
+- Smart parking meter system
+- Pharmeceutical XR education

 ## Tentative Schedule

-### Week 0 - Introduction to the Course, Introduction to Human Factors
+### Week 0 - Introduction to the Course, Introduction to Human Factors Psychology

 Introductions